varunmaitreya/Tutorials/Tutorial 3/Tutorial3.md

 ![Empty fabric hall](figures/fabric_empty.png)

 # Nodes vs semantic objects
-PADrend divides between nodes and semantic objects.
+PADrend differentiates between nodes and semantic objects.
 A node is simply a node of the scene graph.
-As you have seen in Tutorial 2, we can also group a bunch of nodes in a common subtree.
 In contrast, a semantic object contains a group of nodes that together form a semantic unit.
 Think about a car, modeled by a body and four wheels, so that in total the car is build form five parts.
 Each single part is a node in the scene graph, where car itself is a semantic object.
+As you have seen in Tutorial 2, we can also group a bunch of nodes in a common subtree.
 If you want to select nodes you can use the techniques described in Tutorial 2.
 For object selection the techniques must be slightly changed.
 For the mouse selection you also have to hold down [ctrl], but instead of using the left mouse button you have to use the right one.